 This is not necessarily true, but perception is reality for the searcher.
 There are statistics that show a high portion of Internet searchers pass over the ads and go directly to the organic rankings.
 The doctors that work with us are typically found in the top 3 spots on Google and other search engines for hundreds of relevant terms.

-Facebook ads work because the target patient has searched or discussed the subject matter, so we know that they have had some level of interest.
+Facebook ads work because the target patient has searched or discussed the subject matter, so they have had some level of interest.
 These people are not as strongly interested as those that searched for a solution today on Google or Bing, but still show a discernible level of interest.
 These people are perfect for targeting with ads, getting into your funnel, and nurturing with emails, texts and voice messages to separate the non-qualified from the qualified.

 3. Bing ads bring well-qualified prospects to your website, too.
 The average age of a patient for regenerative treatment is older than for many other treatments.
 When older people buy computers, Bing is the default search engine and they don’t often change it.
 So, Google may have a significantly larger market share, but Bing may have an older user base.